 The Nonfiction Writing Honors Program is intended for students who have been highly successful in their English concentration work.
 Specifically, it allows those who have an expressed and proven interest in nonfiction writing to pursue more completely a single project under the supervision of a first reader.
 The intention is to help students to complete work worthy of publication.
 The program culminates in the writing of a thesis during the senior year.

 Students apply to the Nonfiction Writing Honors Program in the second semester of their junior year.
 December or mid-year graduates may apply in their 6th semester, but are encouraged to apply during their 5th semester and write their theses alongside May graduates.
 Interested students should already have made contact with at least one member of the Nonfiction Writing faculty and should meet with the Honors Advisor to discuss their proposed plans.
 Specific deadlines for admission are announced annually and are available on the department website.
 Students who are studying off campus are expected to meet the application submission deadline.

 Admission to the Honors Program in Nonfiction Writing depends upon a student's demonstrated superior ability in nonfiction writing.
 Students must have taken either one intermediate and one advanced writing course, or two advanced writing courses by the end of their sixth semester and completed each with an S. To be eligible for admission, students must have earned more As than Bs (and no Cs or below) in other courses in the concentration plan.
-Students must submit an application, three letters of recommendation, a writing sample from an advanced writing course, and a project proposal.
+Students must submit an application, two letters of recommendation, a writing sample from an advanced writing course, and a project proposal.